oicleevan/collatz/README.md

 Please include a README describing how to build, run, or generally use the program!
 Thanks!

+*All programs are released under the MIT License, unless you include a different `LICENSE` file in your program's directory.*

 **I'm writing it in the languages I know, try yours!**

 Even if someone else has already done a program in a language you know, you are still free to do it in that language, as long as there isn't any plagiarism involved.